-Other than the election of directors, the proposal to approve the Company's 2004 Long-Term Incentive Equity Plan, and the stockholder proposals included in this proxy statement, we are not aware of any matters to be properly presented for a vote at the Annual Meeting, except as noted in the next sentence.
-As noted under "Opposing Solicitation," Mr. Steve Nieman has filed preliminary proxy materials referencing his intention to solicit proxies for the annual meeting.
-The proxy materials contain two proposals in addition to Stockholder Proposals 3-10.
-The Company has omitted such proposals from this proxy statement pursuant to no-action letters issued by the staff of the Securities and Exchange Commission under SEC rule 14a-8.
-If it is determined at the meeting that such proposals are properly presented and if the proponents of such proposals have not complied with SEC rule 14a-4(c)(2)(i)-(iii), Mr. William S. Ayer and Mr. Keith Loveless will use the discretionary authority granted to them to vote the shares for which they hold proxies against the proposals.
-If other matters are properly presented at the meeting, or any adjournment or postponement of the meeting, Mr. Ayer and Mr. Loveless will vote the shares for which they hold proxies in accordance with their best judgment on such matters.
+Other than the election of directors, the proposal to approve the Company 2004 Long-Term Incentive Equity Plan, and the stockholder proposals included in this proxy statement, we are not aware of any matters to be properly presented for a vote at the annual meeting.
+If other matters are properly presented at the meeting, or any adjournment or postponement of the meeting, Mr. William S. Ayer and Mr. Keith Loveless will vote the shares for which they hold proxies in accordance with their best judgment on such matters.